 A legitimate spoofing service displays a user’s work TN for calls originated from the user’s home phone

 An automatic outbound dialing service originates a call via its host SP using a calling TN that is owned by another SP (e.g. a school subscribes to an outbound calling service that announces snow-day closings and displays the school TN)

+Wholesaled TNs used by reseller SPs, Cloud Communication Providers, and others when they originate calls.

-For these types of call scenarios, the originating SP has no verified association with the calling TN, and therefore, it cannot fully attest that the originator can legitimately use that TN.
+For these types of call scenarios, the originating SP or Cloud Communication Provider has no verified association with the calling TN, and therefore, it cannot fully attest that the originator can legitimately use that TN.
 This puts these calling users at a disadvantage, since the value of delivering calls with full SHAKEN attestation won’t be available to them (e.g., the value in achieving higher answer rates for calls that provide a “calling TN verified” display to the called user).

 This document describes a mechanism called TN Proof-of-Possession that extends the base Secure Telephone Identity procedures defined by IETF STIR to enable a calling TN to be authenticated with full attestation when TN ownership and originating call processing are split between two different providers.